 Remember, cosmetic dentistry can improve your smile – helping you to project an image of self-confidence and high personal esteem.
 When you feel good about yourself, it shows in your appearance.

-Here are 4 typical cosmetic treatments that her dental office in Lakewood TX offers:
+Here are 4 typical cosmetic treatments that her dental office in Lakewood offers:

 - Repairing Chipped Teeth: The practice of dental bonding is an alternative to veneers.
 It is used as a restorative procedure for repairing chips, cracks, discoloration or misarranged teeth.